swcarpentry/r-novice-gapminder/02-project-intro.md

 ~~~

 > #### Tip: ProjectTempate {.callout}
-> For more information on ProjectTemplate and its functionality vitit the
+> For more information on ProjectTemplate and its functionality visit the
 > home page [ProjectTemplate](http://projecttemplate.net/index.html)
 >